Quicksand (Larsen novel): Race, segregation, and society

 Helga's struggles with race are emphasized due to society's attitude toward her.
 Helga's mental and physical expedition is to find a place where she doesn't draw attention to, or take away from, her differences.
 However, society and social order play a role in which people are viewed if they are culturally different.
 Helga's racial identity has been constructed by others' inability to accept her own differences.

 Mixed race identity

 Helga is a young biracial (half white, half black) woman.
-For Helga, identifying as a biracial woman means she has fewer restrictions when it comes to racial labels.
-Her struggles with her identity come from the how other people view themselves and others.
+For Helga, identifying as a biracial woman means she has different restrictions when it comes to racial labels.
+Her struggles with her identity come from how other people view themselves and others.
 Helga's understanding of herself is constructed through cultural artifacts created by others.
 Helga follows a biracial identity by refusing to follow a strict racial lifestyle but she still acknowledges her black culture.